You’re not alone!

-After accepting the offer, your money is wired to your account within a day upon clearing necessary verifications to allow you to begin clearing the consolidated debts immediately.
+After accepting the offer, your money is wired to your account within a day of clearing the necessary verifications to allow you to clear the consolidated debts immediately.

-Alternatives to Debt Consolidation
+Alternatives To Debt Consolidation

-Though consolidated loans can reduce your interest rate, save your money, and minimize your payment frequency, they may hamper your credit.
+Though consolidated loans can reduce your interest rate, save money, and minimize payment frequency, they may hamper your credit.

 You can choose this option if your finances and credit have upgraded from the last time you borrowed.

-Debt Consolidation Loan and the Credit Score
+Debt Consolidation Loan And The Credit Score

 Debt consolidation can enhance your credit score by lowering credit utilization since having limited credit on your credit card improves your score.

 Consolidating Credit Card Debt While Improving Credit Score

-1. Maintain the Paid Account –
+1. Maintain The Paid Account

 Some close the credit card accounts after they pay them off through consolidation, and this could hurt factors that determine a credit score, such as credit mix (the various debts you have), age of your credit history (showing how long you have had credit), and utilization (the more cards you have active the credit available).